Dicky Barrett: On screen

-Barrett first reached a national TV audience appearing in an ad for Converse shoes in 1991.
+Barrett first reached a national TV audience appearing with the Mighty Mighty Bosstones in an ad for Converse shoes in 1991.
 In the mid-1990s, Barrett appeared as a bus driver on the Nickelodeon show Bus No 9.
 In 1995, he appeared with the rest of the Bosstones in the film Clueless, playing at a fraternity party.

 While with the Bosstones, Barrett performed on several television shows, including Saturday Night Live, The Jon Stewart Show, as well as Sesame Street's Elmopalooza.

-Barrett portrays a prison inmate in the unreleased 1999 film Big Helium Dog.
+Barrett portrays a prison inmate in the 1999 film Big Helium Dog.

 In 2004, after the Bosstones went on hiatus, Barrett became the announcer for ABC's Jimmy Kimmel Live!.
 That year he also had a cameo role in the film Home of Phobia which was screened at the Sundance Film Festival.
+Barrett was released from his obligation to Jimmy Kimmel Live! in 2022 when he reportedly refused to be vaccinated against COVID-19.

 Barrett has also done voice-over work for Minoriteam and appears in the documentary film American Hardcore.
 He has appeared on an episode of Criss Angel's Mind Freak.
 He also portrayed rock pioneer Bill Haley in the miniseries Shake, Rattle, and Roll: An American Love Story.

+Personal life

+Barrett lives in Phoenix, Arizona with his wife and two children.
+He is an Irish Catholic.

+Barrett has been an outspoken supporter of Robert F. Kennedy Jr. and endorsed Kennedy's run for President of the United States of America in the 2024 United States presidential election.